xalang/fm_modem/README.md

 - Binary file with raw 48 KHz audio samples stored in SD card.
 - PS reads samples into DDR.
-- DMA to send samples from buffer in DDR to PL through AXI-stream.
+- DMA to send samples from buffer in DDR to PL through AXI-stream with FIFO to handle buffering.